envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A: When a function refers to itself (calls on itself).
 Think of inception (the movie).
 It is good for tasks that have repeated subtasks to do

+#### C4

+Q: How do you terminate a recursive funtion?
+A: With a base case.
+Recursion breaks a task down into smaller tasks which terminate at the base case.
+This base case termination prevents the function from calling itself infinitely.

+Q: What are the 3 rules for recursion?
+A: 1.Identify the base case
+2.Identify the recursive case
+3.Return something in the base case and return your recursive calls so the value from the base case persists through the call stack

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie